MobilityData/gtfs-validator/docs/BRANCHING.md

     - If a merge on the master branch cannot be included in the maintenance release (See for example commit I) then we have no choice but to create a maintenance branch
         - Create a maintenance branch stemming from the last commit of master that can go in the maintenance release.
 Commit F in our example.
           - This branch becomes a long-lived branch that can be used for further maintenance releases and should be protected from deletion.
-          - This branch should require pull request do add commits to it.
+          - This branch should require pull request to add commits to it.
         - After that, master cannot be merged into the maintenance branch, since it would introduce undesirable commits.
         - Also create a hotfix branch stemming from the same commit (commit F in our example)
         - Once fixed, merge the hotfix branch into the maintenance branch.
 This creates commit K, that should be tagged and used for the maintenance release.